 We tend to do things that the people around us do.
 It’s a pretty safe way to navigate the world.
 People adopt the behaviours of others when given the green light to do so, especially when those people are our peers.

 Think about laugh tracks.
 Have you ever caught yourself laughing at a show that wasn’t really that funny, just because you heard the audience laughing and went along with it?
 Audiences laugh longer and harder when presented with others who are laughing at the same joke.
 This is the same reason wait-staff will seed the tip jar before their shifts begin – customers tip more when people before them have tipped too.

-How to measure your advocacy marketing ROI
+How to measure your customer advocacy marketing ROI.

 Measuring the ROI of your advocacy marketing takes some time.
 If you’re eager to understand the numbers your advocacy marketing attempts are contributing, try some of the following: